Compact Lie groups: Euler constructions and generalized Dyson conjecture: Introduction

-The Selberg integral for over thirty years was essentially unnoticed, with the exception of a study by S.~Karlin and L.~S.~Shapley in 1953 \cite{karlshap} where they considered the special case $\alpha=1$, $\beta=1$ and $\gamma=2$ in relation to the volume of a certain moment space.
+For over thirty years, the Selberg integral was essentially unnoticed.
+The exception was a study by S.~Karlin and L.~S.~Shapley in 1953 \cite{karlshap} where they considered the special case $\alpha=1$, $\beta=1$ and $\gamma=2$ in relation to the volume of a certain moment space.
 However, in the 1960s there were good reasons to make use of \eqref{selbint}.
 F.~J.~Dyson wrote a series of papers in the context of the statistical theory of energy levels of complex systems.
 A part of this series was written jointly with M.~L.~Mehta and published in 1963.
 Here, random Hermitian matrices were used to model highly excited states of complex nuclei.
 They considered systems with different symmetries described by matrices with real, complex or real quaternion elements.
 The ensembles of random matrices are called Gaussian orthogonal (GOE), unitary (GUE) and symplectic ensembles (GSE) respectively.
-The joint probability density function for the three ensembles con be computed explicitly as \cite{mehta1}:
+The joint probability density function for the three ensembles can be computed explicitly as:

 where $\beta=1,2,4$ for the GOE, GUE and GSE respectively, and $F_n$ is the normalization